Judy Alter

-Judy Alter (July 22, 1938) is an American novelist and author of both fiction and nonfiction for adults and young adults.
+Judy Alter (July 22, 1938 – July 13, 2024) was an American novelist and author of both fiction and nonfiction for adults and young adults.
 Alter writes primarily about the history and literature of Texas and the American West, especially the experiences of women in the nineteenth century.
 She has also written sixteen cozy mysteries, primarily set in Texas.
 Over fifty of her young adult non-fiction books have been published for school libraries by Franklin Watts and Scholastic.
+Alter died on July 13, 2024, at the age of 85.

 Education

 Alter grew up in Chicago, where she attended public schools.
 After two years at Cornell College she earned a bachelor's degree at the University of Chicago.
 She went on to earn an M.Ed. at Truman State University in Missouri and then earned her Ph.D. with a special interest in western American literature at Texas Christian University (TCU).

 TCU Press

 Prior to becoming an author, Alter worked for TCU Press, first as editor and, then as director.
 She retired in 2009 and began writing.